Creating a Basic Skin Care Routine (All Skin Types)

 Understanding your skin type

 Skin that has a neutral amount of oil and water, usually free of blemishes and imperfections, small pores, and little to no sensitivities.
 But remember as you get old skin becomes dryer and less lipid so even normal skin types could benefit from extra moisture, hydration, and depending on your age (early to mid 20’s) anti-aging products.
+Even if your skin type is normal you can still benefit from the wonderful services offered by Beauty on Park Street to help give your skin that wow factor.

 Skin that has nearly invisible pores, prone to wrinkles, overall dry rough patches, red patches, and less elasticity.
 Moisture is key for dry skin types and cold weather can make dry skin crack and peel.
+Those of you looking for a reliable moisturizer could check out this CBD Skincare range.

 Skin that has large pores, over produces oil, high shine, more prone to blemishes and clogged pores.
 Exposure to heat and humidity can make skin oilier.
 Remember, a healthy amount of oil is normal but if you have visible shine after an hour or two this is a good indication that you have oily skin.